Maple Cream aka Maple Butter

 Maple Butter, Maple Spread, Maple Cream, whatever you want to call it, now that you know it exists you're doomed.
 IT'S deadly DELICIOUS and it only takes one ingredient.
 Maple syrup.

-I may have mentioned I make maple syrup.
-Maybe.
-So I’ve been trying to figure out a few different ways to use it beyond the standard drinking it through a hose.
+I make my own maple syrup by tapping my own maple tree and trees in my neighbourhood.
+So I've been trying to figure out a few different ways to use it beyond hiding behind a curtain and chugging it straight out of the bottle.

-What is maple cream?
-It’s maple syrup that’s been transformed (miraculously) into a creamy, spreadable, butter-like consistency through a process of crystallization.
+It's maple syrup that's been (miraculously) transformed into a creamy, spreadable, butter-like consistency through a process of crystallization.

 It's meant to be spread on English muffins, or toast or even ... on a grilled cheese with bacon and green apples.